 MONGO_CONNECTION- Your mongo uri, for example:

-ENABLE- Used to enable optional features, currently supports:
+ENABLE- Used to enable optional features, expects a space delimited list, such as:

 API_SECRET- A secret passphrase that must be at least 12 characters long, required to enable